Things you shouldn't say…

 Here, let me help you.

-I had to use a wheelchair when I broke my leg, so I know exactly what you are going through.
+I had to use a wheelchair when I broke my leg, so I know

 You're an inspiration.